Looking to discover the most famous paintings in Florence Italy? You’ve come to the right place!

 READ: Who Were the Medici?

-Titian was a Renaissance artist based in Venice.
-His paintings are more sensual than what his contemporaries created in Rome and Florence.
-In Venus of Urbino, Titian created one of the most famous -- and provocative -- nudes of all time.
+Venus of Urbino is one of Florence’s greatest masterpieces.
+In it, Titian created one of the most famous — and provocative — nudes of all time.
 By depicting her as the mythological Venus, Titian got away with it.

 There’s a debate about who Venus really is.
 Some art historians think it’s a painting of a courtesan.
 Others think it’s a marriage portrait.
 Evidence for the latter theory is the presence of the dog (who represents marital fidelity) and the trunk of clothes (which could be her trousseau).

-Raphael was another prodigious talent of the Italian Renaissance, producing a series of masterpieces before his premature death at the age of 37.
+Raphael was another prodigious talent of the Italian Renaissance.
+He produced a series of masterpieces before his premature death at the age of 37.
 The Uffizi contains one of his loveliest paintings, the serene Madonna of the Goldfinch.

 The painting shows Mary with a young Christ and his BFF John the Baptist.
 The goldfinch is a potent symbol of the passion of Christ, of Christ’s suffering.